Two of my most frequently asked questions are:

-- “How much does it cost to go backpacking in Africa?”
+- “How much do I need to go backpacking in Africa?”

 My honest answer.
 It really depends!

-You can travel Africa on a shoestring, absolutely – if you take local transport, self-drive (although this comes with a whole other set of costs and issues), camp or stay in dorms and eat local foods.
+You can travel Africa on a shoestring, absolutely – if you take local transport, self-drive (although this comes with a whole other set of costs and issues to consider), camp or stay in dorms and eat local foods.

 A budget-conscious traveller could probably easily travel on $30 – $50 per day.
 However, when you start adding in safaris and activities that the costs start rising – quickly.

 Your Africa travel budget will really depend on what you do and how you do it.
 I’ve known backpackers who travelled Africa on a tiny budget and they kept costs low by not doing many safaris or activities.
 But that’s not for me.
 I love going on safari!